Split-and-Merge-Proxy/smp-docking/README.md

 ## 5. Reproducing the Results Reported in the Manuscript
 To reproduce the results reported in our manuscript, first download the processed test set (`dips_het_residues_maxneighbor_10_cutoff_30.0_pocketCut_8.0.zip`) from https://doi.org/10.7910/DVN/0QURCP and unzip it.

-Then, change the `method_name` in the test.sh script to point to your local path for processed test sets and `ckpt_path` for the ckpt path, and run the following command:
+Then, change the `method_name` in the `test.sh` to determine whether eval the EquiDock or SMP method.
+And we have already provided the ckpts for EquiDock and SMP in the `./checkpts` folder, you can download them and change the `ckpt_path` in the `test.sh` to your own local path, and run the following command:

 ```bash
 bash ./scripts/test.sh